LDLINGLINGLING/adan_application/README_en.md

 # Table of Contents
 ## About MiniCPM (✅)
-The "Little Cannon" MiniCPM series of edge-side large models is jointly open-sourced by ModelBest and the OpenBMB open-source community, in collaboration with the Tsinghua NLP Lab.
-It includes the base model MiniCPM and the multimodal model MiniCPM-V, both flagship models known for their high performance and efficiency at a low cost.
-Currently, it has initiated the "edge-side ChatGPT moment" in terms of performance; in the multimodal direction, it has achieved comprehensive benchmarking against GPT-4V-level standards, enabling real-time video and multi-image understanding on the edge for the first time.
-It is currently being deployed in smart terminal scenarios such as smartphones, computers, cars, wearable devices, VR, and more.
+The MiniCPM edge-side series is jointly open-sourced by ModelBest and OpenBMB, in collaboration with the Tsinghua NLP Lab.
+It comprises globally lightweight high-performance AI models，including the MiniCPM foundation model and the MiniCPM-V multimodal model.
+We have now ushered in the "Edge-Side ChatGPT Era" in terms of performance; in the multimodal direction, we have made GPT-4V level MLLMsfor Single Image, Multi Image and Video on Your Phone.
+It is currently being deployed in end devices such as smartphones, computers, cars, wearable devices, VR, and more.
 For more detailed information about the MiniCPM series, please visit the [OpenBMB](https://github.com/OpenBMB) page.

 ## Technical Reports (✅)
 - [MiniCPM Language Model Technical Report](https://arxiv.org/abs/2404.06395)